T2 System Development Environment

 T2 feature patch bounty program

 The T2 SDE project is thrilled to announce ExactCODE GmbH sponsoring features bounties for selected feature requests.
-We believe OpenSource developers should be fairly paid for their tremendeous infrasructure work most of the intenet, mobile and embedded platforms are based on nowadays.
+We believe OpenSource developers should be fairly paid for their tremendous infrastructure work that most of the Internet, mobile and embedded platforms are based on nowadays.
 We are happy to set a good example and T2 being one of the first project that gives back and pays their contributors.

 T2 ported Firefox to RISCV64